Wire82/org.openhab.binding.heos/README.md

 ## Note
 This is a very early state of the binding.
-It was stated as a private project for using at home and never for publishing.
+It was started as a private project for using at home and never for publishing.
 But hopefully it will reach a state where it can be included into OpenHab.
-At the moment it may work by some functions are not well tested an can cause trouble.
+At the moment it may work by some functions are not well tested and can cause trouble.
 But enjoy testing and feel free to give feedback.